dominictarr/feedopensource/README.md

 *feedopensource* does not have a terms of service that may change without notice.

-*feedopensource* has a [liberal open-source license](./LICENSE). you may use *feedopensource* to fund your own projects, as *feedopensource* feeds it self with *feedopensource*
+*feedopensource* has a [liberal open-source license](./LICENSE).

+You may use *feedopensource* to fund your own projects, as *feedopensource* feeds it self with *feedopensource*

 ## The Prototype